chiefonboarding/Documentation/docs/Deployment.md

 ```
 A quick note: it will generate an account for you.
 Please check the logs for that (you can and should delete this account after you created a new admin account).
 If you want to specify your own login details, then specify a `ACCOUNT_EMAIL` (should always be lowercase email address) and `ACCOUNT_PASSWORD` in the environment variables.

+If you don't want to have a secure connecting and want to connect over `http` (not secure, and you will have to change the Caddy file below), then add `HTTP_INSECURE=True` to your environment variables.

 3. Then we need to create a `Caddyfile` to route the requests to the server (change the domain name, obviously):
 ```
 test.chiefonboarding.com {